Skip to main content

 Attach the Discovery and a Review and the underlying documents.
 Libra can cite into all of them; “explain why Topic 3 in the Review is medium risk and which Discovery rows are most affected” is a perfectly usable prompt.

-If you find yourself asking “now extract the notice period for each contract” in a chat, run a column update on the Discovery instead.
-Discoveries are deterministic; chat reasoning isn’t.
+If you find yourself asking “now extract the notice period for each contract” in a chat, add a column to the Discovery instead.
+A column runs the same question over every document and gives you a cell you can cite; a chat answer gives you prose you have to re-check.

 Next steps